Sarah-Iritie/memory/README.md

 ## Usage

-Simply start the game and click on a card to flip it.
+Simply start the game and click on a card to see the image.
 Try to find another card with the same image.
 If both cards match, they will remain flipped.
 If they don't, they will flip back over.
 The goal is to match all pairs.